-Ghost peppers are a relatively hard pepper to grow due to its requirements for high temperature and humidity.
-It grows best when in conditions similar to that of its native habitat, India, which experiences several months of intense heat and humidity during the summer.
-In North America these conditions are often hard to replicate outdoors, so many gardeners choose to grow ghost peppers in controlled conditions indoors or in a greenhouse space.
+The ghost pepper is a relatively difficult pepper to grow due to its requirements for high temperature and humidity.
+It grows best in conditions similar to that of its native habitat, India, which experiences several months of intense heat and humidity during the summer.
+In North America, these conditions are often hard to replicate outdoors, so many gardeners choose to grow ghost peppers in controlled conditions indoors or in a greenhouse space.

-Sensitive to changes in their environment and easily susceptible to shock, ghost pepper plants like a strict care regimen.
+Sensitive to changes in their environment and easily susceptible to shock, ghost pepper plants require a strict care regimen.
 But when grown properly, they can be bountiful plants.
-A healthy ghost pepper plant can grow up to 100 peppers.
+A healthy ghost pepper plant can produce up to 100 peppers.

 Ghost pepper plants need plenty of bright, direct sunlight.
-During their four- to five- month growing period, ghost pepper plants require consistently hot, bright sunlight If growing ghost pepper plants indoors, supplementing the light with grow lights will be necessary.
+During their four- to five- month growing period, the plants require consistently hot, bright sunlight.
+When growing them indoors, supplementing natural light with grow lights is required.

 Loamy, well-drained soil is best for ghost pepper plants.
-If growing ghost pepper plants in containers ensuring the potting medium is well-draining is of utmost importance.
-When growing ghost peppers in the garden, add some organic matter into the soil at the beginning of the growing season, especially if the soil is sandy.
+If growing in containers, ensuring the potting medium is well-draining is of utmost importance.
+When growing in the garden, add some organic matter into the soil at the beginning of the growing season, especially if the soil is sandy.

 Temperature and Humidity